WingsMaker/mailmerge/README.md

-All you need to click and this mailmerge macro.
+All you need to click and run this mailmerge macro.

 The test results shows